taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 https://github.com/taskcluster/tc-client-generator, and therefore only needs to be updated when the code generation process changes, not when service API definitions change.

-### 4.6.2 Language clients wihtout type code generation (node.js)

-The only client that doesn't need rebuilding when there are schema/reference changes is the node.js client, which comes shipped with a apis.json file
-The clients that do not dynamically generate code (currently just node.js) still need to retain information from the API references and schemas.
-Those clients should be shipped together with a set of references and schemas, but provide the facility for these references and schemas to be refetched from a taskcluster deployment (specified by a taskcluster root URL).

 ## 4.7 Changes to taskcluster client features and configuration